GlowPuff/your-journey/README.md

 ([View GlowPuff's original releases](https://github.com/GlowPuff/your-journey/releases))

-#### Installation instructions
+#### Installation instructions - Windows
-1. Unzip the YourJourney_v0.21.zip file somewhere and run "Your Journey.exe".
+1. Unzip the YourJourney_Win_v0.21.zip file somewhere and run "Your Journey.exe".
 2. Put your .jime scenario files (like [The Watch at Weathertop](https://drive.google.com/file/d/1Rr2HZlZ-ba17b714xOql2_Dgg5pnyWIg/view?usp=sharing) by [Noldorion](https://boardgamegeek.com/user/Noldorion)) in the "Your Journey" folder in your Documents folder (Windows users).
 3. Hit the "New Game" button at the title.
 4. Create a save slot on the next screen (just start typing when it asks for a name, then press enter).